HearingHealthApp/Ruben/planning/project_proposal.md

 ## Problem Statement

-There's a lack of hearing health awareness which leads to hearing damage due to headphones and being exposed to loud environments
+There's a lack of hearing health awareness which leads to hearing damage due to headphones and being exposed to loud environments.

+Expected Audience:
+-

 ## Description